Sexual Harassment Reports and Investigations

 Be sure to use a common identification method for all documents.
 A good practice is to use the format of “Document Title, document type/author (Date).”
 A sample list of evidence might look like the following:

 Sexual harassment investigations will invariably involve conflicting accounts of the same events.
 The SHO must consider each version of the facts and evaluate the credibility of competing evidence.
-When deciding the credibility of one version of events over another, the SHO should consider the factors below.
+When deciding the credibility of one version of events over another, the SHO should consider the factors below, none of which are dispositive on their own.

 • Plausibility.
 Which version of the facts makes the most sense?
 Does one version defy logic or common sense?